vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/21_THE_END.md

 did improve.
 But he never fully recovered from the blow.

-Then came diabetes, the companion of the English- educated in India.
+Then came diabetes, the companion of the English###educated in India.
 Evidently it was the gift of the Yeravda jail and it cast sUght shadows of old age on his person.